riazakhan94/hello-world/README.md

 * Preparing the system for R package building
 * Package creating and package metadata
 * Writing functions
-* Package documentation using roxygen2
+* Package documentation using roxygen
 * User defined class and S3 methods
 * Adding example dataset to the package
 * Vignette using R Markdown